Nityant17/Cybersec-Stuff/Linux_Luminarium/Pondering_Paths.md

 - Flag Obtained: pwn.college{wTJXuNWgdAtmNcWldhERWicO1lI.dhzN5QDLwMTN0czW}

 ## Program and absolute paths
-- Commands used:
+- Commands used: `/path/to/program`
-- Thought Process:
+- Thought Process: Need to run a program "run" so have to provide the path to the program.
-- Solution:
+- Solution: Start the challenge, input the command `/challenge/run` to provide the absolute path to the program "run" and run the program.
-- Flag Obtained:
+- Flag Obtained: pwn.college{8q0lSIhwUn4jHnAD_31630V3XBz.dVDN1QDLwMTN0czW}

 ## Position thy self
 - Commands used: